ErikKaum/pixl-front-end/README.md

 :desktop_computer: &nbsp;&nbsp;&nbsp; the UI/front-end.
 A headless ecom front-end built on Next.JS (this repo)\
 :convenience_store: &nbsp;&nbsp;&nbsp; the Shopify store.
 Serves as a kind of store back-end, providing product managment, payments etc.\
 :student: &nbsp;&nbsp;&nbsp; the Agent.
 The one to actually run the store.
 Composed of 2 subcomponents:
 - Desing creation.
-A General Adversarial Network combined with a Variational Auto Encoder (a draft of a GAN API-endpoint this can be found in this [repo](https://github.com/ErikKaum/pixlrest/) and a draft of the ProGAN can be found in this [repo] (https://github.com/ErikKaum/progressive-gan)).
+A General Adversarial Network combined with a Variational Auto Encoder (a draft of a GAN API-endpoint this can be found in this [repo] (https://github.com/ErikKaum/pixlrest/) and a draft of the ProGAN can be found in this [repo](https://github.com/ErikKaum/progressive-gan)).
 - Design evaluation.
 A reinforecement learning agent based on Deep Determinisitc Policy Gradient